marc7s/PepeBot/README.md

 ```

 ## Contributing
-Feature requests are welcome, but the project not meant to grow into something generic or distributable.
+Feature requests are welcome, but the project was not meant to grow into something generic or distributable.
 It was created for a specific use case and will continue to receive updates for this specific use case without major consideration to scalability or adaptation.